World War 2. The Mediterranean May 1941 ...

 - The Painting of the Battle, the archival quality limited edition Giclée prints from the painting for sale and how to purchase.

-- Why a town in Canada was named after this ship.
+- Why a town in Canada was named after this ship, a unique event.

 - The Bob Sharplin Archive, the man and his service records with an illustrated history of all the ships and shore establishments he served in over 23½ years in the Royal Navy.